-6. It is also possible to determine the noise performance of the preamplifier by use of a wide bandwidth rms ac voltmeter such as the Hewlett-Packard 3400A, reading the main amplifier output noise level and correlating it with expected pulse amplitudes per keV of signal through the input under the same conditions.
-Again, a calibrated pulse generator is required for an accurate measurement.
+6. It is also possible to determine the noise performance of the preamplifier by the use of a wide-bandwidth rms ac voltmeter such as the Hewlett-Packard 3400A, reading the main amplifier output noise level and correlating with the expected pulse amplitudes per keV of input signal under the same conditions.
+Again, a calibrated test pulse generator is required for an accurate measurement.

-In this method the preamplifier and main amplifier are set up as they would be used normally, but with a dummy capacitor (or no capacity) in the Input connector of the 142IH, and with the ac voltmeter connected to the main amplifier output.
-The noise level indicated on the voltmeter, designated $E{\rm rms}$, is then read and noted.
-Then a test pulse of known energy, $E{\rm in}$ (in keV), is applied to the input and the amplitude of the resulting output pulse, E{out} , is measured in volts with an oscilloscope.
-The noise spread can then be calculated from the formula where $E{\rm rms}$ is output noise in volts on the 3400A meter, $E{\rm in}$ is the input signal in keV particle energy, and $E{\rm out}$ is the output signal in volts corresponding to the above input.
-If the gain of the shaping amplifier is adjusted so that the output pulse height is 2.35 V for an input of 1 MeV equivalent input charge, then the rms meter will be calibrated to read directly in energy (1 mV = 1 keV).
+In this method the preamplifier and main amplifier are set up as they would be used normally, but with a dummy capacitor (or no capacity) on the Input connector of the 142PC, and with the ac voltmeter connected to the main amplifier output.
+The noise voltage indicated on the meter, designated E{rms} , is read and noted.
+Then a test pulse of known energy, E{in} (in keV), is applied to the Input and the amplitude of the resulting output pulse, E{out} is measured in volts with an oscilloscope.
+The noise spread can then be calculated from the formula where E{rms} is output noise in volts on the 3400A meter, E{in} is input signal in keV particle energy, and E{out} is output signal in volts corresponding to the above input.
+If the gain of the shaping amplifier is adjusted so that the output pulse height is 2.35 V for an input of 1 MeV equivalent charge, then the rms meter will be calibrated directly in energy (1 mV = 1 keV).

-WHM (keV, Si Det) = $$\frac{2.35(E{rms})(E{in})}{E{out}}$$
+$$\label{eq:FWHM} \text{(keV, Si det)} = \frac{2.35 \ \text{(E}{\text{rms}}) \ \text{(E}{\text{in}})}{\text{E}{\text{out}}},$$

-7. The noise performance of the preamplifier, as measured by these methods, should not differ significantly from that given in the Specifications in Section 2.
+7. The noise performance of the preamplifier, as measured by these methods, should not differ significantly from that given in the specifications in Section 2.

-8. If, during testing of the preamplifier and detector, the noise performance of the preamplifier has been verified as outlined in the previous steps or is otherwise not suspected, a detector may be tested to some extent by duplicating the noise performance tests with the detector connected in place and with normal operating bias applied.
-The resulting combined noise measurement, made by either the analyzer or voltmeter method, indicates the sum in quadrature of the separate noise sources of the amplifier and the detector.
-In other words, the total noise is given by parameters.
-By use of the above equation and with a knowledge of the noise of the preamplifier, the noise width of the detector can be determined.
-The significance of this noise width in evaluating the detector is subject to interpretation, but generally the actual resolution of the detector is related directly to the noise width in its normal applications.
-The most useful purpose for determining this quality for the detector is to occasionally monitor the detector noise width to verify that its characteristics have not undergone any significant changes during use.
+8. If, during testing of the preamplifier and detector, the noise performance of the preamplifier has been verified as outlined in the preceding section or is otherwise not suspected, a detector may be tested to some extent by duplicating the noise performance tests with the detector connected in place and with normal operating bias applied.
+The resulting combined noise measurement, made either with an analyzer or by the voltmeter method, indicates the sum in quadrature of the separate noise sources of the amplifier and the detector.
+In other words, the total noise is given by